 With different physical features and chemical constituents, each type of natural stone requires a special kind of care.
 However, the general cleaning process is roughly similar for all natural stones and requires nearly similar cleaning essentials and tools.
 Natural stone surface cleaning is a very easy-to-perform activity, but lack of adequate knowledge sometimes leads to several mistakes that eventually put the stone at high risk of getting damaged.
 Here we discuss five such most-common mistakes that need to be avoided while cleaning a stone surface:

-- Using Vinegar or Bleach for Cleaning: Never use vinegar or bleach as a cleaning agent as this might damage the stone surface.
+- Using Vinegar or Bleach for Cleaning: Never use vinegar or bleach as a cleaning agent as this might damage natural stone floor tiles.
 Cleaners with a neutral pH level of 7 are recommended for stone cleaning.
 Vinegar and bleach being acidic adversely react with marble, limestone and sandstone and can cause permanent damage.
 Hence, be very specific about the cleaners.
 In case you are buying the same from the market, it is suggested to go for a branded cleaner, which is meant to be used for the same very stone that you are going to clean.

 - Using an Abrasive Tool: A common notion among many homeowners is that stains and etches can be effectively removed using a scrubbing pad.
 Unfortunately, this can end up in making the problem more complex, and when used with elbow grease, the problem is likely to become even worse.
 A soft cotton cloth and a mild soap solution or commercial cleaner are recommended stuffs for cleaning.
 An etched stone can be best fixed by honing and then re-storing the same.